pdpy-org/pdpy/docs/source/examples/holamundo.rst

     mypatch.create(*myobjects) # notice the expansion * char before the list

-  In any case, we have keep them in variables to be able to call them later.
+  In any case, we keep them in variables to be able to call them later.

 Connect